Is a prepayment energy meter right for you?

 Prepayment meter cap in Britain

-The government capped prepayment tariffs as of 1 April 2017.
+The government capped prepayment tariffs from 1 April 2017.
 This limited the amount of money energy firms could charge their customers with prepayment meters.
-The government said it expected this to save homes £80 a year on average.
+At the time, the government said it expected this to save homes £80 a year on average.

 Why do I have a prepaid energy meter?